Carbon capture, utilization and sequestration are tools to help Williams advance our climate commitment and support the lower carbon economy.

-Williams already captures CO2 at some of our gas processing and treatment plants, including our Dilley treatment facility in Texas and Parachute Creek gas processing plant in Colorado.
-Participating in the CCS value chain can reduce our operational emissions and support our customers’ emissions reduction ambitions.
+Williams currently captures CO2 at our Dilley treatment facility in Texas for sequestration and Parachute Creek gas processing plant in Colorado for utilization.
+Engaging in the CCS and CCUS value chain can reduce our operational emissions and support our customers’ emissions reduction goals.

-According to the Global CCS Institute, carbon capture and storage involves three steps – capture, transport and storage.
+According to the Institute, CCS involves three steps – capture, transport and storage, or sequestration.

 Capture